guoyu07/chatkit-server-node/README.md

 # chatkit-server-node

-The Node.js server SDK for Pusher ChatKit.
+The Node.js server SDK for Pusher Chatkit.

 ## Installation